 Bad Instructors: How They Behave and Why You Should Know

-The main reason I'm posting these initial responses to my query is to make sure that anyone interested in flight training recognize bad instructor behavior and then do something about it.
+The main reason I'm posting these initial responses to my query is to make sure that anyone interested in flight training recognizes bad instructor behavior and then does something about it.
 Specifically, find another instructor.
-And, if at all possible, give the bad instructor some good feedback on how his or her behavior can rub an entire city the wrong way.
+And, if at all possible, give the bad instructor some good feedback on how his behavior can rub an entire city the wrong way.

 Then again, there's an old Chinese saying that goes as follows: It's better to spend three years looking for a good instructor than spend just three minutes with a bad one.
-This always sounds better when spoken by an old Chinese person, but you get the point, right?
+This always sounds better when spoken by an older and wise Chinese person, but you get the point, right?

 Here are some responses to my query (unedited):